lazio/edelweiss/README.md

 > Note that in current time you cannot import any package like you do with `require()`.
 You must provide absolute path from root of your project (site's root).
 It can be fixed by [import maps](https://github.com/WICG/import-maps), but it is not standard yet.
 Also only **.mjs** files can be imported.
 (See [ES modules: A cartoon deep-dive](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/))

+In current stage it works only in browser, but not on server (SSR is not designed yet).
-This small framework does not use virtual DOM, but work with browser's DOM.
+This small framework work with browser's DOM as close as possible (it has Virtual DOM).

 ### Template